m4r35n357/ODE-Playground/README.md

 ```
 grep Example *.py
 ```
-It is also worth looking for examples in the c files as below.

 Matplotlib progressive graph plotting
 ```
 ./tsm.py lorenz 16 10 .01 10001 -15.8 -17.48 35.64 10 28 8 3 | ./plotAnimated.py 1 -30 50